-It is nice to know that after all these years, Ferris Bueller’s Chicago still delights.
-We’ve had run-ins with just about everything Ferris did, with the exception of Wrigley Field and Charlie Sheen, but who knows?
-We still have 2 weeks to go.
-With wind burned cheeks and lips that peel off when we speak, we are tearing through this gusty blast of a town.
-We just love it.
-It is the true capital of the mid-west.
-Sophisticated, but not elitist.
-Forward thinking, but not crunchy granola.
-Confident, but not narcissistic.
-And of course…it has a fantastic sense of humor.
+It is nice to know, after all these years, Ferris Bueller’s Chicago still delights.
+We had run-ins with almost everything Ferris did, with the exception of Wrigley Field and Charlie Sheen, but who knows?
+We still have two weeks to go.
+With wind burned cheeks and lips that peeled off when we spoke, we tore through that gusty blast of a town-the true capital of the mid-west.
+It’s sophisticated, but not elitist; forward thinking, but not crunchy granola; confident, but not narcissistic.
+It also has a fantastic sense of humor.

-The start of our trip was actually not terrific.
+The start of our trip was not terrific.
 We had a one bedroom apt on Michigan Ave, sight unseen.
-We’ve had great luck in this department so far, but yikes…our luck ran out at this place.
-It wasn’t clean, so that was that.
-BUT it was also lit with all florescent light, and I don’t mean eco-low watt bulbs.
-I mean, full on, high school lunch room florescent light.
-If I learned anything from Deborah, it is that under no circumstances should one allow themselves to be poorly lit.
-In fact, she basically lived in a dark cave after she turned 50.
+We’ve had great luck in this department so far, but it ran out here.
+It wasn’t clean-so that was that.
+It was also lit with fluorescent light-I don’t mean eco-low watt bulbs.
+I mean, full on, high school lunch room fluorescent light.
+If we learned anything from Deborah, it is that under no circumstances should one allow themselves to be poorly lit.
+She basically lived in a cave after she turned fifty.

-Luckily, Michael found the last place available in all of Chicago (at our price point) on North Columbus and we were thrilled to walk into not just a clean and lovely apartment, but floor to ceiling windows that provided us views of (other hotel rooms and) bits of the Chicago River and Lake Michigan itself.
+Luckily, we found the last place available in all of Chicago (at our price point) on North Columbus.
+We were thrilled to walk, not just into a clean and lovely apartment, but floor to ceiling windows with views of (other hotel rooms and) bits of the Chicago River and Lake Michigan itself.

-This brings us to to our first Ferris activity…a parade.
-We weren’t in it, but we did go watch it.
+This brings us to our first Ferris activity-a parade.
+We weren’t in it, but we did watch it.
 The Magnificent Mile is a stretch of Michigan Avenue that starts just across the river.
-It boasts lovely shopping and at Christmas time they light it.
-But they don’t just light it, they have a big parade book ended by Mickey Mouse and Santa, then fireworks, then they light it.
-A lady at the grocery store told me all about it.
+It boasts lovely shopping and at Christmas time they light it up.
+They don’t just light it up, of course, they have a big parade book ended by Mickey Mouse and Santa, then some fireworks-then they light it up.
+A woman at the grocery store told me all about it.
 The best place to stand, she said, was along the river in front of the Hyatt.
 Really?
-I thought.
 That’s one of the hotels we can see into from our apartment.
-How perfect is that?
+Perfect.

-So I took G at 5 that day and stood in the cold with some lovely people who gave him chips and juice and then Michael joined us at 6 when the parade started.
-We saw Mickey and Minnie and then we left at 630.
-If you didn’t know, Michael doesn’t enjoy crowds or parades really, and besides, my feet had turned into ice chunks.
-No matter!
-We could watch the rest of the parade from the safety and comfort of our apartment…at least the bits we could see in the corners.
-This was a good move considering the fireworks were loud and according to one little man…scary.
+We stood out in the cold long enough to see Mickey and Minnie.
+Just before our feet turned into ice chunks, we went upstairs to watch the rest of the parade from the safety and comfort of our apartment-at least the bits we could see in the corners.
+This was a good move as the fireworks were loud and according to one little man, scary.

-Our next Ferris inspired adventure was a climb up to the top of the of the John Hancock building, made very accessible by the world’s fastest elevator (I think that’s what they said).
-The miniature views of the city below are of course, spectacular.
-But the view of that great Lake Michigan is just beyond.
-It goes on and on and I have always felt so comforted to know that there is not ONE shark in it.
+Our next Ferris inspired adventure was to the top of the John Hancock building- made accessible by the world’s fastest elevator (I think that’s what they said).
+The miniature views of the city below are, of course, spectacular.